ucsf-deb/bifs/README.rst

 		     would pick up on that.  import directives referred to the module as 'BIFS'.
 And the main class was 'bifs'. -> from BIFS import bifs
 		   * New scheme switches it: from bifs import BIFS
+  #. bifs_gui.py should be treated as a binary or installable script
+      - Guido considers having executables in packages an anti-pattern
+	  - hence relative imports, and scripts that might be run as either part of a package or separately work awkwardly if at all.
+	  - Concretely, this means bifs_gui should not use any relative imports.
+	    That seems to be the case already.
+	  - How to test.
+	  - How to package and install.
+	      * should be in a different directory
+		  * setup should list it as an entry point
+		  * I think there are entry points specific for GUIs
+		  * How and where do I install it?
+  #.
+Other scripts?
+Some of the Empirical Scanners might qualify.
+  #. __init__.py
+      - should be in every directory to import
+	  - currently is not
+	  - and yet the imports are working
+	  - possibly related to relaxation of the __init_.py requirement in Python 3.3.
+	  - but that relaxation was only for Namespace packages, which this is not
+	  - What should go in __init__.py? opinions differ
+	     * Minimalist
+		    - empty
+			- or just the version number
+			- maybe __all__, list of symbols to export
+		* Maximalist
+			- key things is to regard it as a public interface
+			- this means using __all__ and maybe messing with nested modules to hoist some symbols up
+			- anything else that is appropriately global
+  #. version number generally in 2 places, setup.py and __init__.py top level
+      - must keep them in sync
+	  - there is a bump... package to do so, but it's not clear it worth the trouble
+	       * since it requires naming the files to update
+		   * though that info can go in a configuration file
+  #. convert all relative imports to absolute
+      * generally recommended as more robust
   #.
 Ensure existing tests work with current code.
   #.
 Ensure existing examples work with current code.
   #.
 Consider which materials should be  distributed.